galkinvv/edid-checked-writer/README.md

 Then any wanted EDID can be written into emulator (most of them has no write protection).

-Speaking specifically about HDMI there was success writing report with cheapest pass-through in metal case with "Source" and "Sink" labels.
+Speaking specifically about HDMI there was success writing report with cheapest "HDMI pass-through  EDID emulator" in metal case with "Source" and "Sink" labels.
 It contains 24C02-series 2Kbit serial EEPROM IC with WriteProtect pin pulled to GND.

 ##### Advanced: using hex editor to make custom EDID modifications